JimiIT92/SnowOnStairs/README.md

 ### 🌐 HOW TO DOWNLOAD

-You can download both the datapack and the resource pack from [CurseForge](https://www.curseforge.com/minecraft/customization/snow-on-stairs-datapack/files).
+You can download both the datapack and the resource pack from [CurseForge](https://www.curseforge.com/minecraft/customization/snow-on-stairs-datapack/files) or [Modrinth](https://modrinth.com/datapack/snow-on-stairs/versions).

 Inside the ZIP file youll find both the datapack and the resourcepack.
 Make sure to install them correctly, otherwise things may not work properly.